Luno33/static-hosting/readme-assets/getting-started-local-guide.md

 2. Install on your machine docker
 3. Generate self-signed certificates for local development
 4. Modify your /etc/hosts to put a redirect from your `WEBSITE_DEVELOPMENT_DOMAINS` to your localhost
-5. Customize the Nginx files to reflect your `WEBSITE_DEVELOPMENT_DOMAINS`, self-signed certificate files, and the Minio url that will point at your `WEBSITE_NAMES`
+5. Customize the Nginx files to reflect your `WEBSITE_DEVELOPMENT_DOMAINS`, self-signed certificate files, the Minio url that will point at your `WEBSITE_NAMES` and the Umami nginx configuration
 6. Decide an user/password combination for Minio and write it in the docker compose file `./docker-compose.yml`
 7. Spin up Nginx and Minio with docker compose locally
 8. Go on the Minio portal and create a bucket for each `WEBSITE_NAMES`, called `WEBSITE_NAME`, containing your website files